 JUVENILE CASES (EXCEPT TRAFFIC)

-If the prosecutor does not object to the expungement, the Court will automatically expunge your records forty-two days after you fully complete your sentence.
+If the prosecutor does not object to the expungement, the Court will automatically expunge your records immediately after dismissal, or within forty-two days after you fully complete your sentence.
 If the prosecutor objects, the Court will set the case for a hearing and the Court will decide if you are eligible to expunge your records.

 GENERAL INFORMATION ABOUT SEALED RECORDS FOR ALL CASES